Blokyk/starkid/README.md

 ---

-**Disclaimer**: Obviously, don't actually use this for anything serious, it has zero tests and could break if you look at it the wrong way.
+**Disclaimer**: Obviously, don't actually use this for anything serious, it has zero tests and could probably break if you look at it the wrong way.
 This is, at best, in pre-alpha; more realistically it's barely a prototype.

 ### ...why tho?